Dr Ari Ercole

 Group membership: Governing Body, Development Committee

-Dr Ari Ercole is a Fellow in Clinical Medicine and Director of Studies in Medical Science at Magdalene and affiliated associate professor in the Department of Medicine.
+Dr Ari Ercole is a Fellow in Clinical Medicine and Director of Studies in Medical Science at Magdalene College, and an Affiliated Associate Professor in the Department of Medicine.
+He is also faculty at the Cambridge Centre for AI in Medicine.

 Research Interests